nilsberglund-orleans/YouTube-simulations/README.md

 Parameter values used in specific simulations will be gradually added to file `Parameters.md`, `Parameters_June21.md` and so on.

-There are two groups of 5 files and 10 files.
+There are two groups of 5 files and 11 files.
-In addition `hsluv.c`and `hsluv.h` from https://github.com/adammaj1/hsluv-color-gradient for the color scheme have been included.
+In addition the following files handling color schemes have been included:

+1. `hsluv.c`and `hsluv.h` from https://github.com/adammaj1/hsluv-color-gradient
+2. `turbo_colormap.c` from https://gist.github.com/mikhailov-work/6a308c20e494d9e0ccc29036b28faa7a
+3. `colormaps.c` containing look-up tables from https://github.com/yuki-koyama/tinycolormap

 ### Simulations of classical particles in billiards.